Directional Dark Field for Nanoscale Full-Field Transmission X-Ray Microscopy: Conclusion

 \section{Conclusion}

 Recent approaches show promising results utilizing the directional dependence of the dark-field signal in projection space.
 However, these methods are limited to the micrometre range.
 Here, the first full-field directional dark-field TXM setup for nano imaging is proposed, allowing the orientation of anisotropic sample structures to be extracted.
 The successful retrieval of the scattering orientation for the spikes of a Siemens star test pattern, the orientation decomposition of line pairs, and the extraction of the average orientation within one pixel for feature sizes below the spatial resolution of the setup are demonstrated.
-This provides information beyond conventional dark-field, attenuation, and Zernike phase contrast imaging.
-Based on a scan of the enamel of a human tooth, the applicability for samples with structured crystalline features is shown.
+This provides information beyond conventional dark-field, attenuation, and Zernike phase-contrast imaging.
+Based on a scan of hierarchical nanoporous silicon and human tooth enamel, the applicability of this approach to samples in the fields of biomedicine and materials science is shown.
 Furthermore, the Q-range is extended by manipulating the illumination function, increasing the detectability of smaller features and is a first step towards size-selective dark-field imaging.
 The setup only requires an additional aperture, allowing existing dark-field TXMs to be extended to directional dark-field imaging with little effort.

 \begin{backmatter}